-- A correspondence between a wide class of proof-systems (called basic systems) and Kripke semantics. - More precisely, a general soundness and completeness result which uniformly provides Kripke semantics for each basic system. - Extension of the previous result to obtain semantic characterizations of crucial syntactic properties of basic systems: - Analyticity - Cut-admissibility
+- A correspondence between a wide class of proof-systems (called basic systems) and Kripke semantics. - More precisely, a general soundness and completeness result which uniformly provides Kripke semantics for each basic system. - Extension of the previous result to obtain semantic characterizations of crucial proot-theoretic properties of basic systems: - The subformula property - Cut-admissibility